 The aim of the Quality Plan is to steer the design process ensuring the necessary and relevant decisions are made at the appropriate time enabling the project to run on cost and on time and deliver a consistently high quality product which satisfies the client aspirations.

 Landscape design is part of the holistic design approach at NVB Architects.
-The landscape design department, NVB Landscape, work alongside architectural, interior design and conservation colleagues at Rook Lane.
-The practice is registered with the Landscape Institute.
+The landscape design department, NVB Landscape, work alongside the architectural teams at Rook Lane.

-The team works on all stages of a project from inception to completion and on projects from small scale interventions to large scale Master Plans.
+The team works on all stages from inception to completion and from small scale interventions to large scale Master Plans.
 The team has a significant portfolio including education, community projects, leisure and historic landscapes with experience and interest in public realm and urban design.

 The team delivers high quality projects of increasing complexity covering all aspects of design for feasibility studies, concept design, planning applications, tender and construction.
 The team also undertake Landscape and Visual Impact Assessments to support planning applications where required.